Plants that Attract Beneficial Insects

 We are installing these gardens at the farm to attract and ‘house’ many beneficial insects, thus reducing or completely removing the use of insecticides.
-Some of the plants we have used are for attracting and some for habitat.
+Some of the plants we have used are for attracting insects and some for habitat.
 We also decided, while we were at it, to make some of them pay for themselves!
 We added herbs.
 We are looking to sell some of our herbs to local chefs!
 It’s an exciting time here at the farm!

 The insects we are attracting: hoverflies, parasitic wasps, lacewings, ladybugs, big eyed bugs, damsel bugs and the minute pirate bugs; all have one job in common.
 They eat NON-beneficial insects!
 From aphids to Japanese Beetles, they do the same job as chemical insecticide.
 Only safer.